Eket: Economy

-Banking business thrives in Eket due to the increased economic activities in the town.
-Currently First Bank, UBA, Union Bank, FCMB, Ecobank, Fidelity Bank, etc. operate in Eket.
+The banking business thrives in Eket due to the increased economic activities in the town.
+Currently, First Bank, UBA, Union Bank, FCMB, Ecobank, Fidelity Bank, etc. operate in Eket.
 There are three main markets in the town, namely, Urua Nka, Fiongetok Market and Udoinyang Market.
 In recent times, a thriving foodstuff market has been established along Marina Road where agricultural products from the Northern part of the country are sold.
 There is also a standard abattoir at Ikot Ebok village.
-Eket also has a Mother's Babies home at Idong Iniang, Eket.
+Eket also has a Motherless Babies home at Idong Iniang, Eket.

 In the 1990s, western environmentalists were concerned over the activities of oil exploitation in and around Eket, such as Shell and Mobil.
 The area is now newly "oil-rich" and Eket is the thriving hub of a new oil and gas business, with more than 250 companies providing support services such as catering, flights, and exports.
 However, this success has caused problems, especially a reluctance by local young men to engage in traditional work such as fishing and farming.
 There are vocal local campaigns to increase the percentage of oil revenue that is given to the local community.

 People

 The Eket or Ekid are the people who live in this Local Government Area.
 They are a sub-group of the Ibibio people.
 Eket is also the name of the main sub-language that they speak, a Benue–Congo language.
 Both languages are similar, but sufficiently distinct to give away the precise district the speaker originates from.

 The Eket have a form of caste or class society, with the "Amama" being the highest caste, and these are notable for undertaking traditional potlatch-like feasts in which the poorer people are fed en masse.
 In addition to the Amama, groups of "Ekpenim Isong" (Ekpo Ndem Isong in Ibibio) class rule individual villages and towns, and their will is enforced by the "Ikan" class (traditional masked police) to which entry is by merit rather than birth.

-Common surnames include Odungide, Akanimo, Assam, Inwang, Essiet, Udoito, Edoho, Edohoeket, Etukudo, Ukpong, Abia, Ekpo, Ikott, Abasekong, Asamudo, Nyoho, Ekong, Ekanim, Udofa, Edem, Inyang, Itauma, Udosen, Usoro, Etti, Etteh (actually meaning father), Udofia, Ukoetuk, Uku, Abia and Nsien.
+Common surnames include Odungide, Akanimo, Assam, Inwang, Essiet, Udoito, Edoho, Edohoeket, Etukudo, Ukpong, Ekpo, Ikott, Abasekong, Asamudo, Nyoho, Ekong, Ekanim, Udofa, Edem, Inyang, Itauma, Udosen, Usoro, Etti, Etteh (actually meaning father), Udofia, Ukoetuk, Uku, Abia and Nsien.
 Just like the remainder of West Africa, the family name normally is an indicator of which specific region one is from.